island-lang/island-lang.github.io/README.md

 For each `case` block, the compiler synthesized a condition that represents the weakest possible assertion required to ensure that all the properties referenced within it are knowable.

 It is possible, however, that two or more cases may both be satisfied at the same time.
-In this scenario, the first one listed will be selected.
+In this scenario, the first one listed will be selected (or compiler error emitted, if detection was trivial enough).
 It's also possible that due to lack of care or awareness, the conditions inferred wouldn't correctly represent the intention the programmer had in mind.

 To help guard against issues of this kind, the editor experience will automatically visualize the inferred conditions for each case, so that the programmer can get immediate feedback and adjust accordingly.